-Reauthorization of ESA has been on the legislative agenda since the last authorization expired in 1992, and bills have been introduced that address particular aspects of endangered species protection.
+ESA reauthorization has been on the legislative agenda since authorization expired in 1992, and bills have been introduced in each Congress to address various aspects of endangered species protection.

 Resource Conflicts.
 One of the express purposes of the ESA is to "provide a means whereby the ecosystems upon which endangered species and threatened species depend may be conserved."
 (16 U.S.C.
 1531(b)) As our nation runs out of open space and our population puts increasing pressures on our natural resources, the conservation of species and their habitats may highlight underlying resource and economic conflicts.
 Public values and affected economic interests may be complex and sometimes conflicting.
 Some of these situations have been the subject of Congressional oversight and legislative interest.